 - “Your twenties are always an apprenticeship, but you don’t always know what for.”
 Jan Houtema

 - A great quote that I used again in April 2008 but couldn’t source it.
 Paul Graham has it in his quote list.
 But while Houtema is a legitimate surname, I can’t find the one named Jan.
+I suspect, like Tara Ploughman, this is another pseudonym Graham has adopted.

 - Steve Blank offers a framework for evaluating startup leadership requirements in “I‘ve seen the Promised Land and I might not get here with you” that addresses all of situations my friend describe: hurdles, the pack, and the end of the bicycle race.